 The connection to Schubert began with his father, who married here in 1785 and ran the parish school.
 Schubert himself was born three streets away and christened in the church in February 1797.

 The famous composer subsequently sang in the choir, played the organ (his brother Ferdinand was an organist here for many years) and other instruments during recitals and, eventually, composed and conducted music for the church itself.

 Various religious pieces from the hand of Schubert premiered here, including his early Mass compositions.
-His works are still performed at public concerts in the church.
+Public concerts in the church still perform his works.

-Outside the Schubertkirche is a plaque commemorating the connection, as well as a 20th century bust by the famous Austrian sculptor, Gustinus Ambrosi (who also designed the gravestone of Ludwig Boltzmann).
+Outside the Schubertkirche, a plaque commemorates the connection, as does a 20th century bust by the famous Austrian sculptor, Gustinus Ambrosi (who also designed the gravestone of Ludwig Boltzmann).